 - Open-source environmental sensors

 He was also successful in helping secure a Newton Fund research grant to study the human/environmental conflict in the Boyacán Páramos, Colombia.
-He will be working on the POR EL Páramo (POst-conflict Reconciliation of Environment and Livelihoods in Boyacá Páramo. porelparamo.org) project until 2021.
-Kris is additionally a research assistant on Shifting In/equality Dynamics in Ethiopia: from Research to Application (SIDERA) – investigating environmental change and livelihood impacts in the dryland region of the Omo river basin.
+He will be working on the Post-conflict Reconciliation of Environment and Livelihoods in Boyacá Páramo (POR EL Páramo) project (porelparamo.org) until 2021.

 - 4SSG1013 The Changing Natural Environment II

 - 5SSG2061 Geographical Research Skills (Spatial Analysis & Modelling)